Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 Clear the user count of a data-block so its not saved, on reload the data will be removed

-This function is for advanced use only, misuse can crash blender since the user count is used to prevent data being removed when it is used.
+This function is for advanced use only, misuse can crash blender since theuser count is used to prevent data being removed when it is used.

 ### user_remap()